Frontier Airlines is doubling in size

 The expansion, however, largely steers clear of territory dominated by ultra-low cost rival Spirit Airlines, which has a similar no-frills business model.

 Frontier's growth will also require a lot of new airplanes.
-The airline has 55 more single-aisle aircraft on order from Airbus, (EADSY)according to the manufacturers most recent figures.
+The airline has 55 more single-aisle aircraft on order from Airbus, (EADSY)according to the manufacturer's most recent figures.

 Related: It's a golden age for affordable flying.
 No, really.